 10. Chun’s Reef Beach

 You’ll find Chun’s Reef off Kamehameha Highway, a long beach with fine white sand, just three miles from Haleiwa.
-Note that Chun’s isn’t a particularly good beach for swimming.
-However, it’s undoubtedly one of the most famous North Shore surf spots!
+Note that Chun’s isn’t a particularly good beach for swimming However, it’s undoubtedly one of the most famous North Shore surf spots!

 Where to stay on the North Shore